gis-ops/tutorials/wordpress/WP_SpatialPlugin.md

 ## 4 Add location to users

 Let's dive into adding a new REST API route.
-After this section, you'll have spatial data in your MySQL `WordPress` database that you can view in the GeoMeta plugin dashboard.
+After this section, you'll have spatial data in your MySQL `wordpress` database that you can view in the GeoMeta plugin dashboard.
 This is one of the sections that only makes sense if you access the WordPress backend from a frontend technology.

 Here's the catch though: if you want a painless way to insert data to the `user` table to quickly show results, you need to do things a little differently from what you'd actually do in a production scenario.
 Those standard WordPress tables are protected against unauthenticated API calls to update or insert records.
 For quite obvious reasons.
 Since you don't want to do deal with WordPress authentication at this point, we'll show you both ways: a bad and hacky way and the way you'd normally go about this.